On Law-Imposed Dual Relationships

-- In this situation, the therapist has, in addition to his/her therapeutic relationship with the client, a legal obligation to consider the welfare of other clients who may be harmed by the violating therapist.
+- In this situation, the therapist has, in addition to his/her therapeutic relationship with the client, an obligation to consider the welfare of other clients who may be harmed by the violating therapist.

 - The California Business and Professional Code and the Civil Code (Section 43.93) discuss sexual exploitation of clients by therapists.
 In California, it is illegal for a psychotherapist to engage in sexual contact with a patient or former patient under any of the following circumstances: (a) during therapy; (b) within two years of termination of therapy; and (c) by means of therapeutic deception.
 (Psychotherapist-patient sexual contact by means of therapeutic deception is illegal.)
 Any therapist in California who becomes aware, from a patient, that the patient had a sexual relationship with a psychotherapist during the course of treatment has the legal obligation to give the patient the brochure entitled “Professional Therapy Never Includes Sex” and to discuss the brochure with the patient.

 - In these situations, the therapist has, in addition to the therapeutic relationship with the client, a legal obligation to consider the welfare of potential victims.

 - California Civil Code 43.92 clarifies the Tarasoff Statute and states, with regard to the duty to warn, “where the patient has communicated to the psychotherapist a serious threat of physical violence against a reasonably identifiable victim or victims.”
 In these situations, the psychotherapist’s duty is to make a “reasonable effort to communicate the threat to the victim or victims and to a law enforcement agency.”
 Failure to act may also result in potential civil liabilities.